Toll Free. 877.530.7194

 for individuals who live abroad, visit

-In the following situations, a person offering to vote will
+In the following situations, a person voter will be required to vote

 A person voting a provisional ballot will also be handed an